-That’s why it’s important to consult an experienced Florida drug crimes lawyer when you’ve been arrested or charged with a drug crime — or even if you know you’re being investigated.
+That’s why it’s important to consult an experienced Sarasota drug crimes lawyer when you’ve been arrested or charged with a drug crime — or even if you know you’re being investigated.
 A Sarasota drug lawyer can help at any stage of the criminal process, from the time you’re interviewed by police until your case is tried in a Sarasota or Manatee County courtroom.

-Sarasota drug lawyer Erika Valcarcel has the experience and skill to defend you when you’ve been charged with a drug offense.
+Sarasota criminal defense lawyer Erika Valcarcel has the experience and skill to defend you when you’ve been charged with a drug offense.
 She brings a blend of compassion about your situation and zealous representation that’s based on more than a decade of experience trying criminal cases in local courts.
 Her experience includes working as a prosecutor in Sarasota and Manatee counties before starting her criminal defense practice, which means she has the ability to look at a drug case from all angles.

 Contact Erika Valcarcel, Criminal Defense Lawyer, P.A. today to schedule a free consultation and to learn how Erika Valcarcel can fight for you.